National Collegiate Athletic Association: NCAA sponsored sports

-The NCAA currently awards 90 national championships yearly – 46 women's, 41 men's, and 3 coed championships for fencing, rifle, and skiing.
-Sports sanctioned by the NCAA include the following: basketball, baseball (men), beach volleyball (women), softball (women), football (men), cross country, field hockey (women), bowling (women), golf, fencing (coeducational), lacrosse, soccer, gymnastics, rowing (women), volleyball, ice hockey, water polo, rifle (coeducational), tennis, skiing (coeducational), track and field, swimming and diving, and wrestling (men).
-The newest sport to be officially sanctioned is beach volleyball, which held its first championship in spring 2016.
+The NCAA currently awards 92 national team championships yearly – 47 women's, 43 men's, and 2 coed championships for rifle and skiing.
+Sports sanctioned by the NCAA include the following: basketball, baseball (men), track and field, softball (women), football (men), cross country, field hockey (women), bowling (women), golf, fencing, lacrosse, soccer, gymnastics, rowing (women), swimming and diving, beach volleyball (women), volleyball, ice hockey, water polo, rifle (coeducational), tennis, skiing (coeducational), and wrestling.

+The newest sport to be officially sanctioned is women's wrestling, which will hold its first official championship in winter 2026.
+Before then, the last sport to have been officially sanctioned was beach volleyball, which held its first championship in spring 2016.
 The NCAA had called the sport "sand volleyball" until June 23, 2015, when it announced that it would use the internationally recognized name of "beach volleyball".

+The Division I Council, acting on a recommendation from the NCAA Sports Oversight Committee, voted in June 2025 to separate men's and women's scoring in the fencing championship, which would effectively establish separate men's and women's championships in that sport.
+Because fencing is a National Collegiate sport with a single championship event for all divisions, Divisions II and III had to separately approve this change.
+The other divisions approved this change the following month.

 The Football Bowl Subdivision of Division I determines its own champion separately from the NCAA via the College Football Playoff; this is not an official NCAA championship (see below).

 The NCAA awards championships in the sports listed below.
-For the three coeducational championships, women's dates reflect the first championship that was open to women.
+For the two coeducational championships, women's dates reflect the first championship that was open to women.